ladjs/superagent/docs/index.md

 ### Facebook and Accept JSON

 If you are calling Facebook's API, be sure to send an `Accept: application/json` header in your request.
 If you don't do this, Facebook will respond with `Content-Type: text/javascript; charset=UTF-8`, which SuperAgent will not parse and thus `res.body` will be undefined.
-You can do this with either `req.accept('json')` or `req.header('Accept', 'application/json')`.
+You can do this with either `req.accept('json')` or `req.set('Accept', 'application/json')`.
 See [issue 1078](https://github.com/visionmedia/superagent/issues/1078) for details.

 ## Query strings